-We first obtained forest spatial data (e.g., forest cover type, stand age and location) of public forest lands from Cass County, State of Minnesota, and United States Department of Agriculture (USDA) Forest Service databases.
+We first obtained forest spatial data (e.g., forest cover type, stand age and location) of public forest lands from Cass County, State of Minnesota, and United State Department of Agriculture (USDA) Forest Service databases.
 There were slight differences in the manner that these agencies classified forest cover types, so we aggregated appropriate stands (i.e., likely to be used by nesting wood ducks) from each database into 5 basic cover types: aspen-birch, lowland hardwoods, mixed conifer-hardwood, northern hardwoods, and oak.
-We identified stands on public lands that were likely old enough to have developed cavities suitable for use by nesting wood ducks (i.e., aspen-birch $\geq$ 50 years, all other stand types $\geq$ 80 years), and constrained the potential sample to stands of these ages or greater.
+We identified stands on public lands that were likely old enough to have developed cavities suitable for use by nesting wood ducks (i.e., aspen-birch ≥50 years, all other stand types ≥80 years), and constrained the potential sample to stands of these ages or greater.
 We then stratified stands by cover type and randomly selected 300 forest stands (60 stands of each of the 5 types) to be surveyed.

-We then selected plots within these stands with the stipulations that (1) plot centers must be both $\geq$ 50 m apart and $\geq$ 30 m from the nearest stand boundary and (2) $\leq$ 2 plots per stand could be established.
+We then selected plots within these stands with the stipulations that (1) plot centers must be both \geq 50 m apart and \geq 30 m from the nearest stand boundary and (2) \leq 2 plots per stand could be established.
 We used these selection criteria to increase the likelihood that plots adequately represented the diversity of vegetation structure of each forest type, thus facilitating the development of biologically realistic LiDAR models.
-We then randomly selected n=563 plots to be surveyed.
+We then randomly selected n = 563 plots to be surveyed.
 It was necessary to remove 19 plots from the sample because of nearby heritage sites or scheduled timber harvests (i.e., interpretation of habitat characteristics would be confounded if harvesting occurred between the times forest surveys were conducted and LiDAR data were collected).

 We navigated to the selected plot centers using a Garmin Montana GPS, and established 20-m radius circular plots (0.126 ha) around those points.
 Plots located near ecotones not indicated on available GIS layers were moved sufficiently into the stand interior as to avoid potential edge effects on vegetation structure.
 We first recorded the plot identification number, date, start and end times of survey, visit number to the plot (first or second), observers, proportion of visible sky obscured by cloud cover (0.1 increments), and proportion of tree boles covered by snow or obscured by leaf-out (0, 0.01-0.10, 0.11-0.33, 0.34-0.66, 0.67-1.00).
-We obtained location data for each plot center using Geneq Sx Blue II (0.9-1.8 m accuracy under closed forest canopy when obtaining 1 reading / 5 seconds for approximately 15 min) and Geneq Sx Blue II + GNSS (0.5-0.9 m accuracy under closed forest canopy when obtaining 1 reading / 5 seconds for approximately 15 min) and Geneq Sx Blue II + GNSS (0.5-0.9 m accuracy under closed forest canopy when obtaining 1 reading / 5 seconds for approximately 15 min) GPS units, and recorded the GPS make, model, and unit number used at each plot.
-We classified the stand structure following USDA Forest Service methodology (2014; 5 classes: single story, two-storied, multi-storied, mosaic, unknown/unassessable).
+We obtained location data for each plot center using Geneq Sx Blue II (0.9-1.8 m accuracy under closed forest canopy when obtaining 1 reading / 5 seconds for approximately 15 min) and Geneq Sx Blue II + GNSS (0.5-0.9 m accuracy under closed forest canopy when obtaining 1 reading / 5 seconds for approximately 15 min) GPS units, and recorded the GPS make, model, and unit number used at each plot.
+We classified the stand structure following U.S. Department of Agriculture Forest Service methodology (2014; 5 classes: single story, two-storied, multi-storied, mosaic, unknown/unassessable).
 We assigned all plots to 1 of the 5 general forest cover types (Table 2) and to an Eyre (1980) cover type.